Many people use antihistamines to treat allergy symptoms. Zyrtec and Claritin are two of the most popular brands, but which is best?

 Allergy medications block histamine responses.
 This dulls the body's response to minor or harmless allergens, such as pollen, dust, and pet dander.

-Claritin and Zyrtec are considered extremely effective and safe for most people with minor allergies.
-However, as with all medications, there are some potential side effects.
+Claritin and Zyrtec are effective and safe for most people with minor allergies.
+However, as with all medications, there may be some side effects.

-Loratadine may not be safe for people with severe liver conditions.
-The liver has to break down loratadine, while cetirizine is excreted in urine largely unchanged.
+Loratadine—present in Claritin—may not be safe for people with severe liver conditions.
+The liver has to break down loratadine.
+The kidneys break down cetirizine—found in Zyrtec—and the body excretes it in the urine, largely unchanged.

 Claritin is more likely to interact with other drugs than Zyrtec.
 Claritin is broken down in the liver by enzymes that other drugs can inhibit.
 This may lead to Claritin building up in the body, which increases the risk of side effects.

-Everyone reacts to medications differently, but Claritin and Zyrtec are associated with the following potential side effects:
+Everyone reacts to medications differently, but Claritin and Zyrtec may have the following side effects:

 - drowsiness, which is more likely when taking Zyrtec than Claritin